M0nero/Coingecko/README.md

 Run unit tests with:

 ```
-# after installing the project
+# after installing the project and changing path
 run test.py
 ```